BachoSeven/homotopy-continuation/README.md

 # Homotopy Continuation in Julia

+This is a project for the "Laboratorio Computazionale" exam at the University of Pisa

 ## Implemented

-- Total-degree Homotopy
+- Total-degree Homotopy with "Roots of unity" start system
+- Euler-Newton predictor-corrector method with adaptive step size
-- Roots of unity start system
+- Homotopy Continuation for all roots of the target system

 ## TODO